Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-- Plein air pushes you to paint faster, take quick decisions, and you have less chances to over-work your painting.
+- Plein air pushes you to paint faster, make quick decisions, and you have fewer chances to over-work your painting.

-- You are pushed to simplifying your painting process and technique, meanwhile improving the ability to paint accurately in a shorter time frame
+- You are pushed to simplify your painting process and technique, meanwhile improving the ability to paint accurately in a shorter time frame

-- You get to enjoy the outdoors though all the senses, smells, sounds, temperature, sight, etc.
+- You get to enjoy the outdoors through all the senses, smells, sounds, temperature, sight, etc.

 Challenges of Painting Outdoors

-- A painting can take a few hours to complete, and a lot changes around you during that time span.
+- A painting can take a few hours to complete, and environmental conditions change a lot during that time span.
 You've gotta work quickly.